 Trope: Gas Station as Last Refuge

 Let’s get this clear: Maximum Overdrive is a guilty pleasure.
 It is subjectively an awful movie by almost all standards, but this truck-stop under siege story fully embraces the idea of the gas station as the last refuge idea.
-Sometimes the only building that you can take safety in a sea of asphalt is a gas station, and such is the case of the Dixie Boy Truck Stop.
+Sometimes the only building that you can take safety in a sea of asphalt is a gas station.
+Such is the case of the Dixie Boy Truck Stop.
 Emilio Estevez and his fellow survivors find shelter in this remote station while all things mechanical have turned on the humans.
 At some point, the demonic big rigs have to figure out that they are big and strong enough just to barge in, right?

 The Hitcher (1986, 2007)